 - In a 2015 survey of U.S. employees conducted by Globoforce, 47% said they don’t think their company leaders care about or make an effort to create a humane workplace.

-- Another 2015 survey of U.S. employees conducted by Quantum Workplace and Limeade found that respondents were 38% more engaged and 10x less likely to be hostile when they felt their employers cared about their health and well-being.
+- A 2016 survey of U.S. employees conducted by Quantum Workplace and Limeade found that respondents were 38% more engaged and 10x less likely to be hostile when they felt their employers cared about their health and well-being.

 An important component in creating a workplace that promotes wellness is having psychological safety among team members.
 Psychological safety means an atmosphere where people feel respected and valued.
 Charles Duhigg’s research into psychological safety and teamwork demonstrates that good teams are more adept at understanding how others feel based on nonverbal cues.
 Successful teams also demonstrate a stronger ability to know when others are feeling unheard or left out.
 Less effective teams display less sensitivity to their coworkers.